 Camping is permitted at three locations on this island – the Bay, Weather Station and Popple Campgrounds.
 The island is small with a fragile ecosystem and low impact camping is the rule.
 At all locations food should be stored in hard containers to thwart the Northern Miniature Tiger (aka the chipmunk!).
 There is no transportation to the campgrounds so all camping gear and supplies must be packed in and out.

+**As long as you have boat reservations, you are guaranteed a camping permit, the individual sites are available to anyone scheduled on our ferry.
 For individual campers, reservations are not taken.
 For large groups, reservations are taken as noted below.

 FOR GROUP RESERVATIONS, CALL 1-877-444-6777 OR http://www.recreation.gov (ONLY FOR SMI GROUP SITES)

 North Manitou Island

 Now here is a camping trip!
 15,000 acres of wilderness with a visitor use concept that emphasizes solitude, self-reliance and a sense of exploration.
 Camping on North Manitou is “open”: you choose the campsite!
 The primary visitor activities include hiking, swimming, backcountry camping and backpacking.
 The island itself is home to a large whitetail deer herd and is the summer range for a variety of raptors (including the Bald Eagle).
 In the fall, special trips are available for hunters.

 TICK INFORMATION: http://www.nps.gov/slbe/naturescience/ticks.htm